jolim24601/polylit/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
 - [ ] Create, read, edit, and delete stories
+- [ ] Create, read, edit, and delete responses
 - [ ] Organize stories within Publications
 - [ ] Tag stories with multiple tags and search stories by tag
+- [ ] Bookmark and favorite stories
-- [ ] Follow other authors
+- [ ] Follow other authors and publications
-- [ ] Write their stories using a sophisticated WYSIWYG rich text editor (Prosemirror)
+- [ ] Write their stories using a sophisticated WYSIWYG rich text editor (TBD)
 - [ ] Embed content directly into their stories (Embedly)
-- [ ] Make highlights, notes, and public responses on stories

 ## Design Docs
 * [View Wireframes][view]